AAA Editor Notes

 The Aviator's Tour explores hangars 37 and 79, in addition to a rebuilt aircraft service unit where planes are restored.
 Flight simulators let visitors test their own piloting skills.

 Note: Bags are not permitted on the trolleys.
-Tickets are sold at the USS Arizona Memorial Visitor Center.
+Tickets are sold at the Pearl Harbor Visitor Center.